The Highland Whisky Distilleries

 Glen Ord Whisky Distillery and Visitor Centre

 Another great distillery close to Loch Ness and Inverness is Glen Ord, where they create a magical malt whisky that is sweet and fruity with a subtle undertone of spice.
-The Singleton of Glen Ord is the signature whisky and is produced exclusively for the Asian market.
+The Singleton of Glen Ord is the signature whisky, produced exclusively for the Asian market.
 The only place you can buy it in the UK is at the distillery itself.

-Both Tomatin and Glen Ord offer a variety of tours where you can learn about how whisky is made, witness the process first hand, and of course enjoy a dram or two to complete the experience.
+Both Tomatin and Glen Ord offer a variety of tours.
+Here, you can learn about how whisky is made, witness the process first hand.
+And of course, enjoy a dram or two to complete the experience.

-Simply book a tour to one of these great Highland whisky distilleries and experience the wonders of a Highland whisky for yourself.
+Simply book a tour to one of these great Highland whisky distilleries and enjoy the water of life for yourself.